superneo/superneo.github.io/paper_summary/ELECTRA/md/ELECTRA.md

   - RTD as a self-supervised task for language representation learning
   - to train a text encoder to distinguish original input tokens from negative samples
   - RTD is more data/downstream-task efficient than MLM
-  - writers hope ELECTRA will make pre-training large models more accessible
+  - the writers hope ELECTRA will make pre-training large models more accessible
   - NLP pre-training needs to focus on compute-efficiency as well as absolute performance

 --------------------------------------------------------------------------------------------